kbase/staging_service/docs/import_specifications.ADR.md

   * Enforcing a count makes it less likely that a user will commit silent counting errors if there are many empty entries between items in a line.
   * A: Enforce a column count to prevent user errors.

+## Addendum: dynamic parameter lookup

+Dynamic scientific name to taxon lookup may be added to the Genbank (and the currently out of scope, but trivial to add GFF/FASTA Genome) importer in the near future.
+If that occurs, for the purpose of xSV upload the user will be expected to provide the entire, correct, scientific name as returned from the taxon API.

+* The user could get this name by starting a genome upload and running the query from the import app cell configuration screen.
+  * This will be documented in the README.md for the template files.
+* As part of the UI work we could theoretically provide a landing page for looking up valid scientific names.
+* Presumably the UI would need to run the dynamic query and report an error to the user if the dynamic service returns 0 or > 1 entries.
+* Providing the scientific name vs. the taxon api seems simpler because the machinery already exists to perform the query and is part of the spec.
+* Expect these plans to change as it becomes more clear how dynamic fields will work in the context of bulk upload.